 West Lothian schools have a photography policy which is in accordance with data protection and human rights legislation.
 Photographs taken for curricular, assessment, security, registration, training and development or travel reasons will not be used for any other purpose.
-All parents are asked to sign a consent form before any photographs are taken.
+All parents are asked to sign a consent form before any photographs are taken at the beginning of the school year.